Kafka

 priority: 1

-# Auto create topic for the consumer/producer
+# Auto-create topics for the consumer/producer

 #